 In the Phase 1 dose escalation portion of our Phase 1/2 clinical trial, gavo-cel was generally well tolerated with a manageable adverse event profile up until dose level (DL) 5, with no patients experiencing on-target, off-tumor toxicities.
 Two dose limiting toxicities (DLTs) were observed: one case of Grade 3 pneumonitis at DL1 that resolved with anti-cytokine therapy, and one case of Grade 5 bronchoalveolar hemorrhage at DL5.
-Furthermore, all three patients treated at DL5 experienced Grade \geq 3 CRS which resulted in 5x108 cells/m2 following lymphodepletion being declared the maximum tolerated dose (MTD) by the safety review team (SRT).
+Furthermore, all three patients treated at DL5 experienced Grade $\geq$ 3 CRS which resulted in 5x10 cells/m following lymphodepletion being declared the maximum tolerated dose (MTD) by the safety review team (SRT).
+After declaring the MTD, the study proceeded to a dose de-escalation portion, first at DL3.5 (3x10 cells/m following lymphodepletion) using a split-dosing approach, and subsequently at DL3 (1x10 cells/m following lymphodepletion) which was declared the recommended Phase 2 dose (RP2D).
+No new DLTs were observed during the dose de-escalation.
 While our data in the Phase 1/2 clinical trial has been positive with a manageable safety profile, these results may not be repeated or observed in future cohorts of patients treated in the currently ongoing clinical trial or in future clinical trials and may not be predictive of the results of later-stage clinical trials.